All your resources at your fingertips.Learn More

 (2) Get in contact with your local Designated Family Court to see whether there is any further guidance you need to be looking at and digesting.
 For example, at the Central Family Court (what used to be called the Principal Registry of the Family Division) they are setting up a Financial Remedies Unit (‘FRU') which will hear all financial proceedings and there are extra documents describing the new scheme that practitioners who work out of that court should be aware of.

 (3) Change your template orders and documents to say ‘Family Court sitting at [Bristol or wherever]'.
 Key word search your precedents for the words ‘magistrates', ‘county' (and ‘contact' and residence' for that matter but that's a whole other article - coming soon) and amend accordingly (probably with the words ‘the Family Court' but double check it isn't the High Court).

 (4) Try not to panic about the sheer volume of material being sent your way (very late in the day it must be said).
 We're here to help - check out our Family Law Reform page, which is a free resource bringing together everything you need to know about the family law reforms in one place.
 On that note, the new version of the Red Book will be published soon with the amended version of the FPR 2010, and insightful expert commentary.
-The Practice Notes in PracticePlus are currently also being updated to be up to date with all the 22 April 2014 changes.

 In your 2014 edition of The Family Court Practice, you will find everything you need to know about the implementation of the single Family Court and the single County Court, along with all the latest amendments to the Family Procedure Rules 2010, including the new Part 37 and Practice Direction regarding Contempt of Court and the new rules in respect of MIAMS.
 The 2014 Red Book will also include the new Public Law Outline, the Child Arrangements Programme and the latest legislation concerning same-sex marriages, forced marriage and domestic violence.